Activists say Indonesian state weapons makers supplying Myanmar

 As chair of the Association of Southeast Asian Nations, Indonesia has been trying with few signs of success to engage with both Myanmar's military and opposition in the hope of facilitating talks.

-Indonesia voted in favour of a U.N.
-General Assembly Resolution calling "on all UN member states to prevent the flow of arms to Myanmar" after the coup.
+Indonesia voted in favour of a United Nations (UN) General Assembly Resolution calling "on all UN member states to prevent the flow of arms to Myanmar" after the coup.

 A spokesperson for Indonesia's foreign ministry said it was studying the complaint.
 A defence ministry spokesperson did not respond to a request for comment.

-The UN special rapporteur on Myanmar reported in May that Myanmar's military had imported at least US$1 billion worth of arms and related material since the coup, largely from Russia, China, Singapore, Thailand and India.
+The UN special rapporteur on Myanmar reported in May that Myanmar's military had imported at least US$1 billion (S$1.4 billion) worth of arms and related material since the coup, largely from Russia, China, Singapore, Thailand and India.
+REUTERS

-(Reporting by Kate Lamb in Sydney and Ananda Teresia in Jakarta; Editing by Robert Birsel)

 Read more of the latest in